zbreeden/FourTwentyAnalytics/README.md

 --

-- 🌌 Core Systems Creed
+- 🌌 Core System Creed

->>The Core Systems are the heartbeat of the constellation — the foundation that keeps every orbit aligned.
+>>The Core System consists of the stars that support metaphorical life for the constellation — the foundation that keeps every other orbit aligned.
-Each system has a distinct mission:
+Each star has a distinct mission:

    - 🚀 **The Launch** → promotes **consistency**
       - Ensures new suns are seeded with repeatable, reliable foundations.
+Think genetic normalization.

    - 🫀 **The Archive** → promotes **longevity**
       - Breathes life into the constellation by maintaining memory, seeds, and history.
+Think master of the scrolls.

    - 📡 **The Signal** → promotes **opportunity**
       - Acts as the nervous system — scanning outward and broadcasting inward to find value.
+Think curiosity.

    - 🛡️ **The Protector** → promotes **integrity**
      - Safeguards the constellation by hardening workflows, monitoring health, and shortening recovery time.
+Think fortification and adaptability.

 >>>These Core Systems work together so the constellation remains consistent, long-lived, opportunistic, and trustworthy.

+--

 - 🌌 Core Systems Creed